 - Owners/managers of high rise facilities

-Continuing Education & Professional Credits0.6 CEUs
+Continuing Education and Professional Credits0.6 CEUs

 Texas Commission on Law Enforcement (TCOLE)+County Judges and Commissioners Association of Texas

 This workshop is fully funded through Department of Homeland Security/Federal Emergency Management Agency (DHS/FEMA), comes at no direct cost to the jurisdiction, and is delivered at a time and place requested by the jurisdiction.

 Participants receive a Local Officials All-Hazards Preparedness Executive Handbook.
 This reference book contains information on

 - the right questions to ask prior to an incident

 - working with the media during a crisis